 For purposes of the law enforcement and intervention side of the equation, the Safe Community Plan of the Memphis Shelby Crime Commission is the roadmap for the work we support.

 The Safe Community Plan is Memphis and Shelby County’s crime reduction plan.
 You may read about it in detail at the Crime Commission web site.
-Launched in 2017, the plan directs 16 key strategies toward reducing violent crime; and was developed with input from hundreds of citizens and approved by the board of directors of the Memphis Shelby Crime Commission.
+The plan directs key strategies toward reducing violent crime; and was developed with input from hundreds of citizens and approved by the board of directors of the Memphis Shelby Crime Commission.
 The Crime Commission is an independent, nonprofit organization that “quarterbacks” the work of the Safe Community plan.
 It’s governed by a board comprised of law enforcement and criminal justice leaders and experts, along with people from business, nonprofit, faith, government and civic sectors, most of whom are actively involved in supporting various initiatives of the Plan.
 A number of Memphis Tomorrow board members along with the MT President serve on the board of directors; and the MT organization, along with most of its member companies, provide financial support as well as state and local advocacy for the Crime Commission and the Plan.

 Below is a sampling of some of the Plan initiatives in which that Memphis Tomorrow has been directly engaged.